dansantinojones/watch-list-pp4/README.md

 ![Am I Responsive Image](/static/media/am-i-responsive.png)

 ### **Introduction**
-Watch List is a list / blog website where the site admin can add TV shows or movies to the list they are planning to watch.
-Anyone can view the list but to use the recommend box, comment and give a thumbs up to your favouite things to watch you must sign up for an account.
+Watch List is a list/blog website where the site admin can add TV shows or movies to the list they are planning to watch.
+Anyone can view the list but to use the recommend box, comment and give a thumbs up to your favourite things to watch you must sign up for an account.

 Watch List is a full stack website, created using HTML, CSS, Bootstrap, Python and Django.
 The purpose of the project was to create a fully functioning website with CRUD (Create, Read, Update and Delete) functionalities to manipulate the database created.
-The site owner is able to create, update and delete data managing the lists content and controlling what the user can view.
+The site owner is able to create, update and delete data managing the content of the list and controlling what the user can view.

 ## **User Experience**